apache/arrow/site/_posts/2018-03-22-go-code-donation.md

 [Chris Goller][4], employees of [InfluxData][5], began developing a native [Go language implementation of the [Apache Arrow][6] in-memory columnar format for use in Go-based database systems like InfluxDB.
-We are excited to announce that InfluxData has donated this native Go implementation to the Apache Arrow project, where it will continue to be developed.
+We are excited to announce that InfluxData has [donated this native Go implementation to the Apache Arrow project][10], where it will continue to be developed.
 This work features low-level integration with the Go runtime and native support for SIMD instruction sets.
 We are looking forward to working more closely with the Go community on solving in-memory analytics and data interoperability problems.

 <div align="center">
 <img src="{{ site.base-url }}/img/native_go_implementation.png"